 Experience with Mac operating systems.
 Extensive experience using Photoshop, Lightroom, and Adobe Creative Suite.

-Experience in designing curriculum that addresses a wide range of learning levels from developmental through advanced programs.
+Experience in designing curriculum that addresses a wide range of leaning levels from developmental through advanced programs.

 Extensive experience in analogue photography including medium and large format techniques.

 Expertise in culturally responsive teaching in photography, particularly as it relates to the relevance of photography to student’s lives, interests, and communities; demonstrated ability to address equity gaps within photography promulgated on the basis of race, class, and/or gender.
 Recent experience working with marginalized groups.Salary Range:

 2016219FTNumber of Vacancies: